-Any CIRM Genomics Initiative associated lab can submit data to the SC Hub.
+Any CIRM Genomics Initiative associated lab can submit data to the Stem Cell Hub.
 Once submitted, data is treated as prepublication data, with access only allowed to authorized users (data privacy is described in more detail in the Privacy section below).
 Contact us if you are a Genomics Initiative lab and would like to submit data.

-An account is needed to access data stored on our development server, which is intended for CESCG contributing labs to access their prepublication data.
+An account is needed to access data stored on our private server, which is intended for CESCG contributing labs to access their prepublication data.
 If you are associated with a contributing lab, please contact us for an account to access your data.

 Once notified by the lab, the data will be released to the public meaning that anyone can download and access the data, even without an account.
 While this will be true for nearly all data, there will still be some data files that will need an approved account to access them.
 If there are files that you are interested in, but don't have access to you can request access to them.